Study and Practice Options at Red Cedar Zen Community

 At the Jukai ceremony you: (1) make a commitment in front of the sangha to live within the guidelines of the 16 Bodhisattva Precepts, (2) receive a Buddhist name and lineage papers from the teacher officiating at the ceremony – known as your Preceptor*, and (3) receive the bib-like rakusu which symbolizes this commitment to precepts and lineage and is worn during Zen practice.

-Precept study and preparation for Jukai is done both individually with a Senior Student or Teacher and in a small group with the other students who are preparing for Jukai that year (the “Jukai cohort”).
-Typically, you meet monthly with both your individual guiding Senior Student or Teacher and with the cohort group.
+Precept study and preparation for Jukai is done both individually with a Practice Leader or Teacher and in a small group with the other students who are preparing for Jukai that year (the “Jukai cohort”).
+Typically, you meet monthly with both your individual guiding Practice Leader or Teacher and with the cohort group.
 Together we study key books on the Zen Precepts, explore the meaning and relevance of each precept in your life and share with each other our intentions, strengths, and limitations in our engagement with a more aware and ethical way of life.

 Jukai students also sew their own rakusu – a powerful and interesting practice in itself.
 Red Cedar Zen Community’s sewing teacher, Shudō Chris Burkhart offers a series of sewing retreats and meetings each year to facilitate this.